45Drives/houston-common/README.md

-// 3. or if whatever you are doing to the result also returns a Result, use .andThen instead of .map const rmResult = findResult.andThen((filePaths: string[]) => server.execute(new Command(["rm", ...filePaths]))
+// 3. or if whatever you are doing to the result also returns a Result, use .andThen instead of .map const rmResult = findResult.andThen((filePaths: string[]) =>
+  // this callback only runs if findResult was successful server.execute(new Command(["rm", ...filePaths]))
 );